Before I start, a short comment on personal growth:

 In 1917, D’Arcy Thomson published a treatise On Growth and Form in which he suggested that morphogenesis could be explained by forces and motion – in other words by mechanics.

 You might recall that my PhD is about the mechanics of gut cancer.
 And I didn’t know about D’Arcy, shame on me!
-In the mean time I’ve tried to get my hands on the book, not too difficult because there are some on line pdfs circulating with the whole thing.
+In the meantime I’ve tried to get my hands on the book, not too difficult because there are some on line pdfs circulating with the whole thing.
 Unfortunately, I’m the worst at reading from a computer screen, so I haven’t gotten very far*, but it seems that Mister D’Arcy was quite interesting indeed.
 His 1136-paged book reads a bit a philosophy book (or it does in the first 304 pages).
 He tells the story – for it’s written like a story – of how the mechanics in biology is quite similar to the mechanics of inanimate bodies, and that growth and morphology can essentially be explained by physics.
 He gives a whole list of examples, where he makes analogies between biological systems and physical systems.
-He admits that this will not explain every detail of biology, but that it is possible to explain certain simpler phenomena of organic growth and form using mathematical and physical desciriptions.
+He admits that this will not explain every detail of biology, but that it is possible to explain certain simpler phenomena of organic growth and form using mathematical and physical descriptions.
 His studies on fractal patterns and linear transformations (rotation, translation, shearing) have been important for image analysis, architecture, mathematics and probably many other fields.

 Then how had I never heard of Mister D’Arcy (I realise it should be Mister Thompson but that just doesn’t have that ring to it)?
 Luckily I’ve figured my lack of knowledge on time and can rectify that mistake.
 D’Arcy had innovative ideas, that have been pushed to the sidelines by molecular and genetic research in morphogenesis.
-Nevertheless, is book is merely discriptive, so there is still much to be learned.
+Nevertheless, is book is merely descriptive, so there is still much to be learned.
 Which is where projects like mine come in.

 Hurray, I have a purpose!